SRNissen/SRNissen.github.io/cpp_is_different.md

 That's it, that's the insight.
 C++ will expect you to control many things you don't actually need to use for solving your problem today, because *somebody* will need them to solve *some* problem *some* day.

-Though some things *can* have good standardized solutions, they just cannot be built-in solutions that everybody have to use.
-Those go in the standard library.
+Some things *can* have good standardized solutions, but they cannot be turned into built-in solutions that everybody have to use.
+They have to go in the standard library, as one solution among many.

 ## The footnote: